Julian22222/PRACTICE/Next_and_NestJS/README.md

 # NEXT.JS (Advantages of Next.js)

-- It is a Front-End framework for static(clint side) and server side rendering of React applications
+- It is a Front-End framework for static(client side) and server side rendering of React applications
 - Next.JS has ability to add API endpoints, but usually it is not used to don't mix Front-end and Back-end.
 For Back-end we need to use Nest.JS
 - It is made from React JS, It is a cover over React JS
-- Next JS allows to render the page on the server side and we get HTML file
+- Next JS allows to render the page on the server side and client side (browser)
 - Next JS allows to create big, scalable applications
-- Next JS has performance and simplicity (support of CSR - client side rendering, RSC - react server component, SSR - server side rendering, SSG - static site generation, ISR - incremental site generation ).
+- Next JS has performance and simplicity

+support of CSR - client side rendering,
+RSC - react server component,
+SSR - server side rendering,
+SSG - static site generation,
+ISR - incremental site generation.

 Therefore it is flexible to adjust for any tasks.

 - Next JS has build-in Routing and Seo optimization, Server Actions (server logic inside component)
 - Next JS saves a lot of time and resources, cashing and optimization(images, styles, fonts, scripts) reduce load on a server, reduce hosts.
 - Also, Next JS increasing development and hosting applications
 - It has great code separation (=== fast loading of your website)
-- Very convenient Routing
+- Very convenient Routing.
+Routing use foldersfor Routing.
+To create a page, we create the folder in app folder and create page.tsx file
 - Automatic optimization of images, styles, fonts and scripts
 - Optimization of building an application (building is very fast)
 - by default next is running on webpack -->